 Are you a current or incoming graduate student looking for a supportive community during this stage in your academic career?
 The CFAES and EEOB Graduate Student Support Group* serves as a safe and confidential network to help graduate students manage the challenges that arise during this exciting, but stressful chapter in their lives.

-Office of Equity and Inclusion Events
+Office of Diversity, Equity, and Inclusion Events

 Other Events Around Campus and in Our Community

 Wednesday, January 15, 12:00-1:30PM, via Zoom Webinar (webinar will be recorded)

 Join our first Farming for Justice Discussion Group of 2020 with Ariana Taylor-Stanley, Northeast Sustainable Agriculture Coalition CNY Chapter, owner of Here We Are Farm, will be leading a discussion on Federal Farm Programs and how to access them.
 She will be highlighting programs for Farmers of Color and other historically underserved groups.